openstack-archive/fuel-docs/pages/pre-install-guide/0091-glossary.rst

 see `Neutron Deployment <http://docs.mirantis.com/fuel/fuel-4.1/pre-install-guide.html#neutron>`_ for a description of the recommended network configuration parameters for using the Neutron service.

-RedHat OpenStack 3.0 does not support Neutron because the Red Hat kernel lacks GRE tunneling support for OpenVSwitch.

 NIC (Network Interface Card)
 ----------------------------